subquery/documentation/docs/academy/herocourse/module3.md

 }
 ```

-#### Step 5: Install the dependencies
+#### Step 5: Install the Dependencies

-Install the node dependencies by running the following commands:
+Install the node dependencies by running the following command:

 <CodeGroup>
   <CodeGroupItem title="YARN" active>